lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization/ponto.md

 ![Add bank accounts to your Ponto account.](../../../../../_images/ponto-add- account.png)

-  6. Make sure to add all bank accounts you want to synchronize with your Odoo database before moving on to the next steps.
+  6. Make sure to add all bank accounts you want to synchronize with your Konvergo ERP database before moving on to the next steps.

-### Link your Ponto account with your Odoo database
+### Link your Ponto account with your Konvergo ERP database

   1. Go to Accounting ‣ Configuration ‣ Add a Bank Account.